NoPantsCarl/Palworld-Auto-Restart-Bat/README.md

 4. **Line 16:** Adjust the duration of the server restart by changing the timeout value (in seconds).
 For instance, for an 8-hour restart, set it to `timeout /t 28800`.

-5. **Lines 14 and 25:** Customize the messages sent to Discord.
+5. **Customize the messages sent to Discord with the lines that start with curl.
 Modify "Server One Is Online" and "Server One 5 Min Restart Warning" to suit your preferences.

 6. **Your Discord Webhook URL:** Replace the placeholder with your actual Discord webhook URL.

-7. **Lines 27, 35, and 43:** Update the server IP address, RCON port, and admin password to match your server configuration.
+7. **IP address 192.0.0.1, 25575 RCON port, and admin password to match your server configuration.

 8. **Line 14:** Optionally, adjust the timeout duration after server boot.
 The default is 120 seconds, allowing time for the server to initialize before players join.

-9. **Line 53:** Set the path to your save game directory.
+9. **Line 76, 102:** Set the path to your save game directory.

-10. **Line 54:** Specify the directory where you want your backups to be stored.
+10. **Line 77, 103:** Specify the directory where you want your backups to be stored.

-11. **Line 60:** Define a backup location in case of errors with the original backup directory.
+11. **Line 83:** Define a backup location in case of errors with the original backup directory.

 Feel free to reach out if you need further assistance!
 As I will probably update this guide to be more clear in the future!